-In circumstances where the applicant cannot demonstrate evidence of their English language proficiency through the IELTs test or references, the RO or medical director will need to consider on a case by case basis whether the applicant has a sufficient command of the English language to allow inclusion on the list and may take advice from the LETB.
+In circumstances where the applicant cannot demonstrate evidence of their English language proficiency through the IELTs test, or references, the RO or medical director will need to consider on a case by case basis whether the applicant has a sufficient command of the English language to allow inclusion on the list and may take advice from the LETB.
+A face to face meeting with a representative from NHS England may be considered to provide assurance of English Language communication skills.
 In the event that the RO requires the applicant to undertake an oral language test, the cost of this will need to be met by the applicant.